The 9 States Taxing Social Security For 2024 and the 3 That Just Stopped

 However, if your income is greater than the applicable dollar amount, West Virginia will levy a state income tax on your Social Security payments to the same extent you must pay taxes on that income to the federal government.

-Good news for West Virginia resident is the bill phasing out tax on Social Security benefits has been signed into law.
-Retroactive to Jan.
-1 of this year, it applies to 35% deduction for 2024, 65% for 2025 and 100% deduction on Social Security income for 2026 taxes and beyond.
+Good news for West Virginia residents is the bill phasing out tax on Social Security benefits has been signed into law.
+It applies to 35% deduction for 2024, 65% for 2025 and 100% deduction on Social Security income for 2026 taxes and beyond.

 Welcome Relief for Missouri and Nebraska

-As of 2024, Missouri and Nebraska join the list of states that no longer tax social security income.
+As of 2024, Missouri and Nebraska joined the list of states that no longer tax social security income.

 Balancing Taxes and Lifestyle